bfwg/angular-spring-starter/README.md

 ### JSON Web Token
-> JSON Web Tokens are an open, industry standard RFC 7519 method for representing claims securely between two parties. for more info, checkout https://jwt.io/
+> JSON Web Tokens are an open, industry standard RFC 7519 method for representing claims securely between two parties. for more info, check out https://jwt.io/

 > Token authentication is a more modern approach and is designed solve problems session IDs stored server-side can’t.
 Using tokens in place of session IDs can lower your server load, streamline permission management, and provide better tools for supporting a distributed or cloud-based infrastructure.
 >